CritFailMods/Icarus-Mods/README.md

 * Rope recipe added to Textiles Bench using Fur
 * Fertilizer from Fur - take that excess fur, throw it in the Wood Composter, and make some plant food!
 * Recipe cost reductions for various T4 crafting stations and items (mostly less Electronics)
+* New recipes for Composite Paste to use Ingots instead of ore (in case you already smelted it all)

 **ITEM REWARDS: (included with FHComplete and FHCrops&Carcasses)**
 * Grown crop yields increased